kira21104/Telegram-Bot-HH/README.md

 - **Interactive interface**: Users can select a region (Moscow or St. Petersburg), an experience level (Junior, Middle, Senior), and a job category (Data Analyst, Data Scientist, Data Engineer).
 - **Job Search**: The bot scrapes vacancy data from hh.ru based on the selected filters and provides links to the job listings.
+- **Salary Statistics**: The bot calculates and displays the average salary for the selected job category and experience level.
+- **Top Companies**: The bot provides a list of the top hiring companies for the selected criteria.
 - **Easy to Use**: A simple, user-friendly Telegram bot interface.

 ## Installation